 Tempo Structured Products is a trading name of Tempo Structured Products Limited, registered in England (No 12871910), with its registered office at 338 Euston Road, London NW1 3BG.
-Tempo Structured Products is authorised and regulated by the Financial Conduct Authority (FCA No 988535).
-Tempo Structured Products is part of the Alpha Real Capital family of companies ('Alpha'), which benefit from materially common ultimate beneficial ownership.
+Tempo Structured Products is an appointed representative of TIME Investments, a trading name of Alpha Real Property Investment Advisers LLP.
+Alpha Real Property Investment Advisers LLP is authorised and regulated by the Financial Conduct Authority, 12 Endeavour Square, London E20 1JN (FCA No 534723).
+Tempo Structured Products and TIME Investments are part of the Alpha Real Capital family of companies ('Alpha'), which benefit from materially common ultimate beneficial ownership.
+Alpha Real Capital LLP is authorised and regulated by the Financial Conduct Authority (FCA No 436048).

-This plan brochure is referred to as a financial promotion by the Financial Conduct Authority.
-It is approved and issued by Tempo Structured Products for the purposes of section 21 of the Financial Services and Markets Act 2000.
+This plan brochure is referred to as a financial promotion by the Financial Conduct Authority and is issued by Tempo Structured Products and approved by Alpha Real Property Investment Advisers LLP for the purposes of section 21 of the Financial Services and Markets Act 2000.

-All information is believed to be correct as of 22 February 2024.
+All information is believed to be correct as of 13 October 2021.

-©2024.
+©2021.
 Tempo Structured Products.
 All rights reserved.